aws-samples/sagemaker-ssh-helper/README.md

 ```

 The parameter <<kernel_gateway_app_name>> is either taken from SageMaker Studio when you run notebook [SageMaker_SSH_IDE.ipynb](SageMaker_SSH_IDE.ipynb),
-or you can find it in the list of running apps in AWS Console under Amazon SageMaker -> Control Panel -> User Details.
+or from the image terminal as a `hostname` output, or you can find it in the list of running apps in AWS Console under Amazon SageMaker -> Control Panel -> User Details.
-It looks like this: `datascience-1-0-ml-g4dn-xlarge-afdb4b3051726e2ee18a399903fb`.
+It looks like this: `datascience-1-0-ml-g4dn-xlarge-1234567890abcdef0`.

 The local port `10022` will be connected to the remote SSH server port, to let you connect with SSH from IDE.
 In addition, the local port `8889` will be connected to remote Jupyter notebook port, the port `5901` to the remote VNC server